memgraph/docs/cloud/getting-started.md

 Memgraph Cloud is a fully managed cloud service that allows you to create instances of MemgraphDB from your browser.
 You can create projects with instances that can use up to 32 GB of RAM to which you can connect using Memgraph Lab, mgconsole or various drivers.
-All connections are using SSL encryption with a self-signed certificate.
+All connections¸use SSL encryption with a self-signed certificate.

-Use Memgraph Cloud to stream data into Memgraph in real time and run complex graph algorithms and modules developed within the MAGE repository, such as PageRank, Community detection or Betweenness centrality.
+Use Memgraph Cloud to stream data into Memgraph in real-time and run complex graph algorithms and modules developed within the MAGE repository, such as PageRank, Community detection or Betweenness centrality.
 You can also extend the Cypher query language by developing your own procedures within query modules in